Tuscaloosa County Sheriff's Office toggle menu

 Volunteer Rules

 Visitors and Volunteers having access to the Tuscaloosa County Jail should understand that the Jail is a secure facility and therefore, their visit will be subject to full compliance with the rules, regulations, and procedures of the Jail facility when admitted inside.
-By affixing my signature at the end of this document I am stating that I fully understand the rules and regulations explained herein, have asked any questions or clarifications from appropriate Jail staff where needed, and will abide by said rules and procedures where appropriate.
+By completing the personal information at the end of this document I am stating that I fully understand the rules and regulations explained herein, have asked any questions or clarifications from appropriate Jail staff where needed, and will abide by said rules and procedures where appropriate.

 Safety Guidelines and Contraband Control:

-• All volunteers must show a valid driver’s license or other acceptable photo ID and be cleared at the front desk before entering the Jail.
+• All visitors must show a valid driver’s license or other acceptable photo ID and be cleared at the front desk before entering the Jail.

 • The control of contraband is one of the most important areas of jail security.
 As a broad definition, contraband can be defined as “anything in possession of a person that is contrary to the rules and regulations of the institution.”
 IF YOU DON’T NEED IT, DON’T BRING IT IN!
 To define it more specifically, no person shall introduce any of the following into the facility: